Phenanth/Notes/Guides/Install_MySQL_on_Manjaro_Linux.md

-nstall MySQL on Manjaro Linux
+# Install MySQL on Manjaro Linux

 ## Failure in installation